May 2026 Snapshot

 Key Insights

 Advisory Biotech & Life Sciences leaders score highest on Growth (4.9/5) and Stakeholder (4.8/5).
 Over the past six months, the most notable change is a decrease in Operations orientation.
 Their leading priority is replacing revenue streams from patent cliffs, while their most pressing challenge is traditional biology and healthcare do not follow moore's law.
-They measure success through reduction in cost of drug development and make decisions using contrarian bet on indication: identify overlooked markets like obesity or aging that others have dismissed.
-Language that resonates includes "exciting", "transformative", and "transform".
+They measure success through ability to identify novel targets (hard to capture value) and make decisions using choosing regulatory path: selecting smaller, less competitive indications for initial drug approval.
+Language that resonates includes "exciting", "transform", and "transformative".

 What's changing for Advisory Biotech & Life Sciences leaders?